LiamRoss/ubc-course-query/D1-contrib_LiamRoss.md

 Liam Ross - @LiamRoss on GitHub

-    NOTE: the bot wasn't running on Sunday night, so these values are probably outdated.
-Please use the most recent ones from the 8am run instead.
 ___________________________________________________________________
 Final Test Pass Rate:       81% (43 passing, 10 failing, 0 skipped)
 Coverage Rate:              69%